Ashot Avagyan

 Ashot Avagyan (Armenian: Աշոտ Ավագյան; born May 20, 1958) is a modern Armenian artist who lives and works in Sisian, Armenia.

 The cornerstone of Avagyan's artistic work is the cultural heritage of his homeland Sisian and Syunik.
-Iconography of the Neolithic petroglyphs and Middle Age Armenian grave stones are present in Avagyan's works on canvas, while the ancient tales, rituals and their interpretations and ancient local monuments (Zorats Karer, Portakar, Ukhtasar petroglyphs) are integrated into his performances.
+Iconography from Neolithic petroglyphs and medieval Armenian gravestones are present in Avagyan's works on canvas, while ancient tales, rituals, and their interpretations and ancient local monuments (Zorats Karer, Portakar, Ukhtasar petroglyphs) are integrated into his performances.

-Ashot Avagyan was awarded the state prize in 2013 for the fresco “Mashtots”(Matenadaran, the symposium hall of the newly built subsidiary building of Mesrop Mashtots Research Institute of Old Manuscripts).
+Ashot Avagyan was awarded the state prize in 2013 for the fresco Mashtots, located in the symposium hall of the newly built subsidiary building of the Mashtots Matenadaran.

-Besides artistic work, Avagyan taught fine arts in Sisian Children's Art School after Z. Khachatryan from 1981-2016.
-From 2010-2018 Ashot was curating works of megalithic site Zorats Karer historical-cultural reserve.
+Besides artistic work, Avagyan taught fine arts at Sisian Children's Art School after Z. Khachatryan from 1981 to 2016.
+From 2010 to 2018 Ashot was curating works of the megalithic site Zorats Karer historical-cultural reserve.

 Since 1988 he has been actively engaged in sociopolitical activities of Armenia, particularly Sisian.
-He was involved in local politics, elected as a member of City Council of Elders and has since 1990 been a member of Sisian committee of Armenian Revolutionary Federation․ Besides, artist has participated in First Nagorno-Karabakh War, 2016 Nagorno-Karbakh conflict and Second Nagorno-Karabakh War among Sisakan volunteer detachment of freedom fighters.
+He was involved in local politics, elected as a member of the City Council of Elders, and has been a member of the Sisian committee of the Armenian Revolutionary Federation since 1990․ He participated in the First Nagorno-Karabakh War, the 2016 Nagorno-Karbakh conflict, and the Second Nagorno-Karabakh War as a member of the Sisakan volunteer detachment.

 Early life and career

 Ashot Avagyan was born in 1958 in Sisian, Soviet Armenia to Ararat Avagyan, father, a history teacher.
 His mother Parandzem Voskanyan was an accountant.
-Ashot's interest in fine arts started at Children's Art School of Sisian, where he attended studios of E. Hakobjanyan, V. Stepanyan and Z. Khachatryan.
+Ashot's interest in fine arts started at the Children's Art School of Sisian, where he attended the studios of E. Hakobjanyan, V. Stepanyan, and Z. Khachatryan.

-In 1975 Avagyan entered the Yerevan Art College after P. Terlemezyan, studying in studio of Samvel Petrosyan.
-From 1977 to 1979 he joined the Soviet Army and was at military service in Siberia.
-After graduation of Art College in 1981 he returned back to his hometown and started teaching at Children's Art School until 2016.
+In 1975 Avagyan entered the Yerevan Art College after P. Terlemezyan, studying in the studio of Samvel Petrosyan.
+From 1977 to 1979 he joined the Soviet Army and was in military service in Siberia.
+After graduating in 1981 he returned to his hometown and started teaching at Children's Art School until 2016.

-The early period of artist's work carried reflections and inspiration of French and Armenian fine arts of early 20th century.

-In the frame of Artsakh movement of 1988, Ashot Avagyan was one of the organizers of protests in Sisian together with his maternal uncle Vurg Voskanyan who later was martyred in 1993 during First Nagorno-Karabakh War.
-After the first protests, Karabakh Committee of Sisian was established among the members being Ashot Minasyan, Masis Baghdasaryan, Artush Yesayan and others.
-Avagyan's artistic development was set on break as he concentrated his efforts in the war and later on in development of army as a coordinator of civil issues of Sisian's military unit.
-He fully returned back to art in 1998 quieting his service in military.
+In the frame of the Artsakh movement of 1988, Ashot Avagyan was one of the organizers of protests in Sisian together with his maternal uncle Vurg Voskanyan who later was martyred in 1993 during the First Nagorno-Karabakh War.
+After the first protests, the Karabakh Committee of Sisian was established with members including Ashot Minasyan, Masis Baghdasaryan, Artush Yesayan, and others.
+Avagyan's artistic development was paused as he concentrated his efforts on the war and later on in the development of the army as a coordinator of civil issues of Sisian's military unit.
+He fully returned to art in 1998 after his military service.